Fabwelt/Smartcontracts/README.md

 Fabwelt will extend these fantasy game rooms not only to real life games such as football, cricket, etc. but also to all tournaments that will be hosted by Fabwelt or hosted by others using the Fabwelt in-game NFT system.

 #Staking & Rewards
 Fabwelt takes care of the users by incentivizing them in an optimized way, which cannot be compared to any traditional bank or financial institution.
 It is created to benefit the token holders with maximum possible gains.
 Fabwelt is just nothing without them.
 To provide the incentives to our trusted holders we create a staking mechanism that will provide the users’ gifts or rewards in the form of FWLT tokens.
 Imagine, a currency in your wallet increasing in numbers just with time, only by providing Fabwelt your tokens in the form of staking.
 Holders are still the owners of the tokens while Fabwelt uses them to let them perform in the background.
 Also, with the developing community, the power and value of the FWLT token increases in the future.

 There are two benefits of staking:

 · FWLT tokens as rewards

 · Improved value of individual FWLT token

 Such a model with clear transparency makes it justifiable for the users to build a long-term relationship with FABWELT which is the primary fuel for it to grow and keep developing products.
-Fabwelt token & staking details

 The Fabwelt token is an ERC-20 standard-based Polygon (previous Matic) token (FWLT).
 Fabwelt token contract has built in transaction fees for various purposes.
 The contract will be renounced after successful public pre-sale eliminating the Fabwelt team to change fees in the future.
 The token contract has no mint function available.

 Tokenomics for Fabwelt are:

 •	Maximum supply of 500 Million FWLT tokens

 •	1% liquidity fee

 •	1% tax for holders at every transaction

 •	1% governance fee at every transaction to development wallet

 •	Maximum of 2% of circulation supply wallet transfer per transaction (antiwhale)

 •	100 Million FWLT tokens will be reserved for staking rewards

 •	25 Million FWLT token will be reserved for development and marketing

 •	20 Million FWLT tokens will be reserved for bounty programs